Faculty & Staff

 KAREN SHIN - LEVEL II LEAD TEACHER

 Karen is thrilled to be returning to Synapse for her first year as a Lead Teacher.
 She grew up in the Bay Area and graduated from the University of California Santa Cruz with a BA in Psychology.
 Her first teaching assignment was a long-term substitute position, where she taught second grade.
 This experience ignited a passion for children, and Karen spent the next eight years teaching in a Special Ed Preschool and Transitional Kindergarten classroom.
 In addition to education, she has a passion for the healing arts and is a certified Reiki Master and Ayurveda health counselor.
-She enjoys seasonal cooking, hiking, and spending time with the love of her life when she is not in the classroom with her students.
+She enjoys seasonal cooking and spending time hiking with the love of her life, her dog, Maggie.

 ELIZABETH GIBBONS - ASSOCIATE TEACHER, LEVEL II